launchql/pgsql-parser/packages/utils/README.md

    <a href="https://www.npmjs.com/package/@pgsql/utils"><img height="20" src="https://img.shields.io/github/package-json/v/launchql/pgsql-parser?filename=packages%2Futils%2Fpackage.json"/></a>
 </p>

-`@pgsql/utils` is a companion utility library for `@pgsql/types`, providing convenient functions to work with PostgreSQL Abstract Syntax Tree (AST) node enumerations in a type-safe manner.
-This library simplifies the process of converting between enum names and their respective integer values, as defined in the PostgreSQL parser output.
+`@pgsql/utils` is a companion utility library for `@pgsql/types`, offering convenient functions to work with PostgreSQL Abstract Syntax Tree (AST) nodes and enums in a type-safe manner.
+This library facilitates the creation of AST nodes and simplifies the process of converting between enum names and their respective integer values, as defined in the PostgreSQL parser output.

 ## Features

+- **AST Node Creation**: Simplifies the process of constructing PostgreSQL AST nodes, allowing for easy assembly of SQL queries or statements programmatically.
-- Type-safe enum value conversion: Convert between string and integer representations of PostgreSQL AST enum values.
+- **Type-safe Enum Conversion**: Convert between string and integer representations of PostgreSQL AST enum values.
-- Comprehensive coverage: Supports all enum types defined in the PostgreSQL AST.
+- **Comprehensive Coverage**: Supports all enum types and node types defined in the PostgreSQL AST.
-- Designed to be used alongside the `@pgsql/types` package for a complete AST handling solution.
+- **Seamless Integration**: Designed to be used alongside the `@pgsql/types` package for a complete AST handling solution.

 ## Installation